 The .22 is also an excellent caliber for small game hunting, and even for deer hunting if you need it to.
-While a larger caliber would certainly be preferable for bringing down larger game such as deer, if you shoot behind the ear with a .22 it will drop it, so practice your aim!
+While a larger caliber would certainly be preferable for bringing down larger game such as deer, if you shoot behind the ear with a .22 it will drop it.

 A SEMI-AUTOMATIC CENTERFIRE RIFLE

-A weapon that you will need a scope for, however, is the fifth and final most important gun.
-A long-range rifle.
-Regardless of whether it’s a bolt action, lever action, single shot, or another semi-automatic, it needs to fire a bigger bullet and be capable of tapping targets accurately at long distances.
+A weapon that you will need a scope for, however, is the fifth and final gun; the rifle.
+Regardless of whether it’s a bolt action, lever action, single shot, or another semi-automatic, it needs to fire a bigger bullet and be capable of hitting targets accurately at long distances.

 Your long-range rifle serves two primary purposes: big game hunting and long range anti-personnel use.
-There will simply be no better rifle for big game hunting such as deer or elk than a large caliber rifle.
+There is no better rifle for big game hunting such as deer or elk than a large caliber rifle.
 It will also offer you more range than your semi-automatic, intermediate cartridge rifle would.

-In conclusion, if you could only have five basic types of guns in your survival armory, a pump action shotgun, semi-auto pistol, .22 semi-automatic rifle, centerfire semi-automatic rifle, and a long-range rifle are the ones to have.
+In conclusion, if you could only have five basic types of guns in your survival armory, a shotgun, semi-automatic pistol, .22 semi-automatic rifle, centerfire semi-automatic rifle, and a long-range rifle are the ones to have.

-The reason why these five are the most important is that, together, they fulfill every need to own a gun in the first place.
-There is no one gun that fulfills every role.
+The reason why these five are the most important is that, together, they fulfill every need that would make you want to own a gun.
+There is no single gun that fulfills every role.
 Just like you have to have multiple tools in your toolbox, you must have multiple types of guns in your armory.